Standards of Practice

 - Organizations that have demonstrated effective leadership will also receive special consideration.

 - Operating funds should be included in the budgets including travel to conferences and trips that are vital to the function of the organization.

 Organizations can supplement Stockton University -appropriated funds by their own efforts.
 All such additional funds must be fully recorded as revenues, fully accounted for as expenditures, and fully reflected in the accounts of the organizations.
 If materials, etc., use the name of Stockton, the plans for raising funds must be approved by the Office of Student Development.

-The Office of Student Development and Student Senate Finance Committee will evaluate each organization based on a financial audit of each organization receiving activity fee funds.
-The audit report will establish the extent to which an organization has met the fiscal control standards of Stockton University and the requirements of its own spending plan.
+The Office of Student Development and Student Senate Finance Committee will evaluate each organization to determine if they have met the fiscal control standards of Stockton University and Office of Student Development, the goals of the organization, and followed through on plans outlined in the organization's Budget Request.

 An organization’s association with, recognition by, and financial assistance from Stockton University are matters of trust and privilege.
 Thus organizations are subject to loss of these privileges for failure to maintain proper financial records.
 Specifically, a recipient is subject to disciplinary action if any of the following situations occur:

 - Funds are used for purposes other than those for which they were originally budgeted and approved by Student Senate, the Office of Student Development and the Assistant Vice President for Engagement and Community Development.
 Changes cannot be made to support activities specifically denied by the Student Senate, Office of Student Development and the Assistant Vice President for Engagement and Community Development.